 The day before the sun rise, or the day of the sun rise itself, I would still highly recommend you to explore Mount Bromo from up close.
 You can easily avoid to pay the entrance fee by taking the villagers trail through to the see of sand.
 So remember the fork in the road I spoke about earlier?
 So there are two ways to get to the sea of sand.
 If you are standing at the fork in the road there will be a sign to the left saying “Sea of Sand”, ignore this.
 If you follow this sign you will have to go pass an entry point where you will have to pay the 220K IDR entry fee (on weekdays, on weekends it is even higher).
 Instead, turn right and walk up the road to the Cemara Indah Hotel, follow the “Villagers Trail to Bromo” road on Maps.me.

 On the right hand side of the hotel there is a security booth, and right next to that there is a dirt path going down.
 This is your free entry ticket to visiting Bromo!
+If you take the main road expect to pay 250K to 350K IDR (dependent on week days or weekend days), which will definitely increase your cost of traveling Java.
 Go down this dirt path but be careful, it is steep, dusty and slippery.
 Keep on following it all the way down to the Sea of Sand.
 Once you have reached this you can see Mount Bromo.
 Just walk across the Sea of Sand (no one asked us for a ticket here) to the direction of the temple.
 Behind the temple there is a path going up, and for the final part there are some concrete stairs to help you up.
 It might seem like quite the hike, but trust me it is worth the effort!
 Now just enjoy the view over Bromo and the Sea of Sand…

 Mount Bromo – Know Before You Go